 Before you wipe your calendars clean, it might be helpful to establish public guidelines on what meetings can be used and when.
 Your employees should know the rules of each meeting so conversations never veer off course.
 Demonstrate each meeting beforehand so your employees know how they look and feel.
 Once you’ve established the ground rules, your employees will be able to make their own informed meeting decisions and take charge of their calendars.

 Having the right technology is also critical to perfecting your meetings.
 With more remote workers today than ever before, meetings are moving toward a hybrid of office and online.
-Employees need access to team messaging, video, and phone within their collaboration solution.
+Employees need access to team messaging, video, and phone within collaborative meeting note app solutions.
 When joining meetings is quick and effortless, your employees can worry less about the technology and focus on achieving their best work.

 See how RingCentral’s unified solution for messaging, video, and phone can make your meetings quick and effortless for your teams.